-6. Review of exp enditure Academic Y ear 2019/20 .
-Quality of teaching for all Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
-Include impact on pupils not eligible for PP, if appropriate.
-Lessons learned (and whether you will continue with this approach) Actual Cost Parents to have a greater capacity to support their child's learning at home through the use of online software.
+6. Review of expe enditure Academic Y ear i.
+Quality of teaching for or all 2019/20 Desired outcome Chosen action/approach · Lessons learned (and whether you will continue with this approach) Actual Cost Parents to have a greater capacity to support their child's learning at home through the use of online software.
 Purple Mash, SPAG.com, TTRS, Doodle Maths all available for children/ parents to access from home.
 Homework regularly set using these programs.
 During lockdown and for those not returning to school the use of Google Classroom and Seesaw was the most effective way of setting work.
 Teachers also used Zoom and Google Meet to have face to face contact with the children.
-It is estimated that 90% of our PP children engaged with online learning before lockdown.
-This decreased due to lack of appropriate computers at home during lockdown.
-This was supplemented with paper packs delivered to home.
 The biggest issue was with access to computer equipment.
 Parents were able to access via mobile phones but during lockdown this was not an effective method of learning.
 We applied for 8 government funded chrome books for our most vulnerable children (CP plans) all of which are also PP. These will be divided out between the CP families and other PP children ready for next year.
 The use of online software has its place but unless the child has access to a computer at home it is meaningless.
 Further purchase of chromebooks may be necessary to fully achieve this desired outcome.
-Purple Mash £450 Seesaw for Schools £700 Doodle Maths £1080 SPAG.com £200 TTRS £95 NESSY £400 Total cost £2925 To improve the quality of teaching and learning for all pupils.
+Purple Mash £450 Seesaw for Schools £700 Doodle Maths £1080 SPAG.com £200 TTRS £95 NESSY £400 Total cost To improve the quality of teaching and learning for all pupils.
 Prior to lockdown all observations for PM were all good.
 Observations for maths deep dive and SIP visit were all good.
 Prior to lockdown, all PP children were making expected progress.
 It is impossible to judge how lockdown affected the children's progress until they fully return to school in September.
 Teaching at Trinity overall is good and some outstanding.
 There is no change of staffing so this will continue into next year.
 Staff and children will need time to adjust to their new environment and class.
 Assessment will take place in late September to address gaps in learning.
-A greater emphasis on PHSE will address social and emotional issues created by the lockdown. £2323 Costs £42,000
+A greater emphasis on PHSE will address social and emotional issues created by the lockdown. £2925 Costs £42,000